 Laws passed over the last few years have made it increasingly difficult to smoke in public areas.
-With a total crack down on bars, cafes and restaurants, as well as many other indoor areas, smokers have been turfed out onto the streets where they’ve been met with further bans.
-These restrictions cover numerous public spaces such as the area around subway station exits, designated streets, shops and several tourist areas.
+With a total crackdown on bars, cafes, and restaurants, as well as many other indoor areas, smokers have been turfed out onto the streets where they’ve been met with further bans.
+These restrictions cover numerous public spaces such as the area around subway station exits, designated streets, shops, and several tourist areas.
 If you’re thinking of lighting up but you’re not sure, watch out – fines are hefty and well-enforced!

-While not strictly legal, the use of dog meat for consumption lies in a legal gray-zone.
+While not strictly legal, the use of dog meat for consumption lies in a legal gray zone.
 Most interpretations of the law make it illegal but no one seems to have told the numerous restaurants that still serve it.
 While the government hasn’t shown any interest in outright banning the consumption of dog meat, recent allegations regarding inhumane practices in harvesting dog meat have been spreading like wildfire.

 Bonus round!
 Adultery

 Up until 2015, sex with someone other than your spouse was punishable by up to two years in prison.
-Any unmarried individuals who knowingly involved themselves in sexual relations with a married party was also guilty under Korean law.
+Any unmarried individuals who knowingly involved themselves in sexual relations with a married party were also guilty under Korean law.

 However, a landmark case in early 2015 saw the law overturned, with presiding justice Park Han-Chul declaring that “Even if adultery should be condemned as immoral, state power should not intervene in individuals’ private lives.”

 If you found this article helpful, leave a comment below!
 You can also check out our article on “7 Korean Immigration Laws That You May Be Breaking Right Now!” and stay safe.